-The swap agreement is measured at fair value, which is provided by a third-party, banking institution and is based on market rates at the date of the valuation.
-The valuation of the interest rate swap resulted in an unrealized loss recorded on the statement of financial position at December 31, 2020 of \$1,585,033 (2019 - \$744,235).
+The swap agreements are measured at fair value, which is provided by a third-party, banking institution and is based on market rates at the date of the valuation.
+The valuation of the interest rate swaps resulted in an unrealized loss recorded on the statement of financial position at December 31, 2021 of \$938,948 (2020 - \$1,585,033).